-- the administration and management fees that will be payable. - that when a payment goes to the member company and not to the creditors, consumers must be warned that they will fall into arrears with their creditors. - the circumstances in which costs will and will not be incurred and, if costs are incurred, what they will be. - the consumer must be advised that he/she has the opportunity to withdraw from the agreement. - the procedures for withdrawal from a debt management programme. - the nature of the service to be provided by the Member. - the total cost to the consumer of the service including any initial or fixed fee or deposit, the periodic management fee to be paid to the member multiplied by the estimated length of the agreement.

-An estimation of the amount to be repaid and the likely duration of the contract.
-Where it is not possible to establish the cost or duration of a contract, members will provide the customer with a best estimate of the total cost and duration of the service, based on the payment being made, the management fees charged and the amount of debt outstanding.
-Estimates must be realistic and must be accompanied by the assumptions on which the estimate is based, as well as a clear warning that this is an estimate.

-If the service being provided is subject to the Financial Services (Distant Marketing) Regulations 2004 and/or the Distance Selling Regulations 2000, then the relevant information prescribed by that Act, including cancellation rights, must be advised to the consumer.
-This will include:- that creditors are not obliged to accept reduced payments or to freeze interest and/or charges and fees and that, unless they do so, repaying the same debt over a longer period of time will increase the total amount to be repaid.
+- the administration and management fees that will be payable, including any upfront fee or deposit, such as an initial arrangement fee. - provisions stating that when a payment goes to the member company and not to the creditors, consumers must be warned that they will fall into arrears with their creditors. - the circumstances in which costs will and will not be incurred and, if costs are incurred, what they will be. - advice that the consumer has the opportunity to withdraw from the agreement. - the procedures for withdrawal from a debt management programme. - the nature of the service to be provided by the Member. - an explanation of how fees are calculated. - the service elements covered by the fees (for example the costs of verifying a client's income and expenditure, writing to creditors and verifying and calculating debts debts) - the total cost to the consumer of the service including any initial or fixed fee or deposit, the periodic management fee to be paid to the member multiplied by the estimated length of the agreement. - an estimation of the amount to be repaid and the likely duration of the contract. - A.20.2 Where it is not possible to establish the cost or duration of a contract, members will provide the customer with a best estimate of the total cost and duration of the service, based on the payment being made, the management fees charged and the amount of debt outstanding.
+Estimates must be realistic and must be accompanied by the assumptions on which the estimate is based, as well as a clear warning that this is an estimate. - A.20.3 If the service being provided is subject to the Financial Services (Distant Marketing) Regulations 2004 and/or the Distance Selling Regulations 2000, then the relevant information prescribed by that Act, including cancellation rights, must be advised to the consumer.
+This will include:- - that creditors are not obliged to accept reduced payments or to freeze interest and/or charges and fees and that, unless they do so, repaying the same debt over a longer period of time will increase the total amount to be repaid. - that there is no guarantee that existing or threatened proceedings will be suspended or withdrawn.
+Collection actions, including default notices and litigation, can ensue or continue. - the likely impact of the debt resolution solution on the consumer's credit rating[†] that:

-V.7 7 12 November 2010
+^T Members could usefully make clients aware of the guidance "Credit Explained" available from the Information Commissioner's Office.